Akbar014/Akbar014/README.md

 - 🌱 I’m currently learning Advanced algorithms and data structures to sharpen my problem-solving skills.
 - 👯 I’m looking to collaborate on Open-source projects that aim to solve real-world problems or improve existing tools.
 - 🤔 I’m looking for help with Scaling applications to handle large datasets or high traffic efficiently.
-- 📫 How to reach me: Email: [your email address] LinkedIn: [your LinkedIn profile URL] GitHub: [your GitHub profile URL]
+- 📫 How to reach me: Email: akbar.cse47@gmail.com